jlaua2/CS351--Group-12/README.md

 **Q6: How will you store and protect sensitive user data (e.g., passwords, tokens)?**

 Passwords will never be stored in plain text.
-Instead, I will hash them using a secure algorithm
+Instead, we will hash them using a secure algorithm

 API keys, and tokens will be stored in environment variables